Learn How to Paint With Wilton Candy Melts.

 To paint a more detailed design using layers of colored Candy Melts:

 If you are painting a mold that requires lots of colors and layers, start by painting one color.
 In the witch mold, paint the tip and brim of the hat, the eye, the dress, and the shoe with black candy melts.
-Then place the mold in the freezer for 2 minutes just until hardened.

-You can see looking at the picture above that I have just the broom bristles yet to color.
-I don’t need to paint this though.
-I will just fill the entire cavity in the mold with the color of the broom bristles.
 I could have chosen to do this with black, but while I began painting the black eye, I just continued to paint all the black areas.

 I wanted a nice light brown color for the bristles, so I mixed some white candy melts with some lite cocoa candy melts to get the desired color.
 Fill the entire cavity with the light brown.
-Put a lollipop stick into the candy coating and twist it so that it’s covered in the candy.
-Freeze for about 10 minutes until set, then remove from mold.
+Put a lollipop stick into the candy coating and twist it so that it's covered in the candy.
+Freeze for about 10 minutes until set, then remove from the mold.

-Package your lollipops or candies in Wilton’s clear bags and tie with ribbon.
+Package your lollipops or candies in Wilton's clear bags and tie them with ribbon.
 Store your lollipops in a cool place preferably in an airtight container.

 Be sure to check out all the Halloween recipes here on Hungry Happenings.